-Taxonomy states upon the objectives and their relationships based on the needs of law.
-Using the taxonomy prescribed through the regulators, firms to navigate the reports and create a valid XBRL quicker document.
+Taxonomy states upon the objectives and their relationships based on the needs of the law.
+Using the taxonomy prescribed through the regulators, firms can navigate the reports and create a valid XBRL quicker document.
 The steps of mapping consist of matching the concepts as reported through the firms to the identical element in the taxonomy.
 Moreover to assign an XBRL tag through taxonomy, details such as measurement unit, period of data, the scale of reporting etc. is urged to be engaged in the instance document.

 The Credentials Needed for XBRL for MCA